 In America, thousands of patriotic and reform-minded veterans agree: "There is room for improvement in the management of America's soldiers and equipment."

-For example, the enormous lack of effectiveness -- and huge cost -- of the Patriot Missile Defense System has created a rift within NATO.
+For example, the enormous lack of effectiveness -- and huge cost -- of the Patriot Missile Defense System (PMDS) has created a rift within NATO.
 Turkey, an important NATO Ally, has refused to buy the ridiculously expensive -- and often-ineffective -- system.
+Israel's Iron Dome System has been proven far superior to the PMDS.

 The Patriot Missile System has FAILED to do its job, during many enemy attacks: